Finding the Best Daycare for Your Child

 Make sure the center's food and drink meet your child's dietary needs.
 Snacks and naps should be on a schedule.
 If your child has any food allergies, make sure the staff members know how to keep your child's snacks separate and free from contamination with foods that could make your child sick.

-Ask about policies for special situations like when your child is sick or when you're stuck at work late.
+Ask about policies for special cases like when your child is sick or when you're stuck at work late.

 Ask if they have current parent references you can contact.